UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 > AMD Mesa Drivers (Git):
 > Is newer always better?
 >
 > No, for example in the latest master (on RX 7800XT).
-Some titles will experience effects alignment issues, in the case of StarWars Battlefront II textures will look like square pieces of cake. find a stable version and work your way forward, You can always backport patches this is what i'm doing.
-As i don't want to bisect the amount of commits mesa goes through in a month.
+Some titles will experience effects alignment issues, in StarWars Battlefront II textures will look like square pieces of cake & finally in HellDivers2 (DX12) everything is broken the image is just colours that looks like a failing graphics card. find a stable version and work your way forward, You can always backport patches if you understand what you're doing.